caltechlibrary/popstar/docs/workflow.md

 # The overall setup and workflow

 One of the essential tasks for staff at the Caltech Library Archives is to select and scan paper materials that are in bankers boxes, and put them into archival boxes.
 A typical collection can consist of tens of thousands of pages of documents.
 The huge number of pages to be handled means that we need an efficient, simple, and fast workflow.
-Soca (_Smartphone-Oriented Collection Processing_) is an experiment in creating such a workflow using commodity devices and software services.
+Popstar (PhOne-based Processing SofTware for ARchives) is an experiment in creating such a workflow using commodity devices and software services.

 ## Example archiving project